 Hui E!
 Trustees

-Pania Coote – Chair
+Pania Coote – Co-Chair, Tangata Whenua

 Charlie has spent many years working in both Auckland and Wellington in a variety of public sector and community roles.
 This has included a number of roles with the Dept of Labour, (including 3 years as General Manager of the Community Employment Group (CEG)), with the Dept of Internal Affairs, the Office for the Community and Voluntary Sector and with the Families Commission.

 A constant theme has been a recognition of the critical importance of community development and working to improve the connection between community and government systems.
 Charlie is currently Executive Office for Community Waitakere a community development / environmental organisation working in West Auckland.